limcolin/mageinferno-docker-magento2/README.md

 Download, unzip to htdocs/
 https://github.com/mageinferno/magento2-docker-compose

+To avoid the issue of localhost not loading due to browsers (e.g. chrome) not saving cookies for URLs with less than 2 dots (.) in them depicted here: https://github.com/magento/magento2/issues/2614 || https://alankent.me/2015/04/25/use-of-localhost-when-installing-magento-2-quick-note/

+Do this:
+In the Magento setup environment variables: setup.env, change:
+Magento base URL to: 192.168.99.100:8000

 In CLI, cd into unzipped folder and do: docker-compose run --rm setup

 then:
 docker-compose up -d

-Add to hosts file:
-127.0.0.1 m2.localhost

-Magento setup environment variables: setup.env

-Magento base URL: m2.localhost:8000

 Magento CLI: docker-compose exec phpfpm ./bin/magento [magento command]